 - 2D CAD Software such as TypeEdit, Adobe Illustrator, Corel Draw, and Inkscape

-- 3D CAD Software such as 3Design, Rhino, Matrix, MatrixGold Essentials (formerly known as RhinoGold), and JewelCAD Pro
+- 3D CAD Software such as 3Design, Rhino 3D, MatrixGold Essentials (the merging of Matrix and RhinoGold), and JewelCAD Pro

 - Customer-Facing CAD Software such as Countersketch

-- 3D Sculpture Software such as Geomagic Sculpt, Mudbox, and ZBrush
+- 3D Sculpture Software such as Geomagic Freeform and ZBrush (and its various versions)

 Why So Many Different Kinds?